Ancora Psychiatric Hospital

 Most patients at Ancora have been committed involuntarily, as a potential danger to themselves or others.

 Criminal investigation and controversy

-In 2008, an investigation took place at Ancora by the U.S. Department of Justice.
-There has been a substantial number of repeated deaths and injuries among patients at the facility, since 2006.
-The investigation focused on whether patients were safe from harm, and whether residents were served in the most reconciled setting appropriate to their needs, along with their civil rights not violated.
+In 2008, an investigation by the U.S. Department of Justice took place at Ancora.
+There had been a substantial number of deaths and repeated injuries among patients at the facility since 2006.
+The investigation focused on whether patients were safe from harm, and whether residents were served in the settings most appropriate to their needs, and their civil rights not violated.

 Investigators found that "patients at Ancora suffer an undue risk of harm, stemming from the facility's failure to treat aggressive and self-abusive behavior and its failure to implement systems to protect patients from harm."
 Ancora also "segregates far too many patients for whom a hospital setting is not appropriate."